Dizziness, weight gain, water retention…

-If you can keep track of your yearly progesterone levels which will help you put individual results into context.
+If you can keep track of your yearly progesterone levels it will help you put individual results into context.

 Treating High Progesterone

-Treating of high progesterone largely depends on what the cause is.
+Treating high progesterone largely depends on what the cause is.

 #1.
 Treating high progesterone due to taking too much progesterone: